martinmarroyo/sqlcheatsheetandresources-coop/index.md

 - [Codecademy - Free Learn SQL Course](https://www.codecademy.com/learn/learn-sql): Codecademy is another great resource to learn SQL as well as most other languages.
 There are a lot of free resources here that can help you learn SQL, Python, R, and many other languages.
 - [Socratica SQL (YouTube)](https://www.youtube.com/watch?v=nWyyDHhTxYU&list=PLih4ch-U2DiBbMoFK4ML9faT3k3MM2UQY): This is a great playlist that will get you started learning SQL with one of the most popular relational databases - Postgres.
 - [DB Fiddle](https://dbfiddle.uk/): This site is like a SQL scratch pad.
 You can use it to practice doing stuff like creating tables and inserting data into them, and all sorts of other stuff that you might not be able to do so freely in a live database.
 It's a sandbox, basically.
 Here are a couple of links to fiddles with some data in them to play with: [fiddle 1](https://dbfiddle.uk/?rdbms=postgres_13&fiddle=366b683701596d3f7459b0411c15acd1) and [fiddle 2](https://dbfiddle.uk/?rdbms=postgres_13&fiddle=dfffc1939f629d9286c55d732fb656c5).
+- [Kaggle](https://www.kaggle.com/): Kaggle is the place for data analysis and data science.
+There are tons of free data sets to try out and even some good, free courses on SQL and Python.

 [back to top](#top)